Updated timetable expected to be confirmed as part of revised Local Development Scheme to be considered by Cabinet and Council in April 2020.

-The Site Allocations Plan (SAP) is a Local Plan document that will form part of the Development Plan for Stratford-on-Avon District alongside the adopted Core Strategy and emerging Gypsy and Traveller Plan.
+The Site Allocations Plan is a Local Plan document that will sit alongside the existing Core Strategy to guide where and how potential development proposals will be built.

-This page can be viewed directly via www.stratford.gov.uk/siteallocations
+This page can be accessed quickly using the short link www.stratford.gov.uk/siteallocations